 Monitoring, Evaluation and Review

 We will review this policy annually with reference to the variety of experiences offered to our children.
-We will assess its implementation and effectiveness.
+We will assess its implementation and effectiveness following guidance from the Archdiocese.
 This policy will be promoted and implemented throughout our school.